 This page is for GreenNet users who need a little extra help from the GreenNet Support team to tackle their computing troubles via a remote connection.
 We may also know a friendly consultant in your area who can visit, but this way can be very quick indeed.
 This is part of our continuing commitment to solve issues related to your GreenNet service quickly and efficiently and take the pressure off you.

-We are trialling TeamViewer as a replacement for LogMeIn.
+We use TeamViewer for our remote support connections.
 To get started, please download and run the appropriate "QuickSupport" program for

 If you get an option to Run the downloaded file, please select that; otherwise save the file to your desktop, and then open it by double-clicking.
-This will then generate a 9-digit ID and 4-digit password that you give to us.
+This will then generate a 9- or 10-digit ID and one-time password that you give to us.
 At the end of the session you can close and remove the QuickSupport software.

 Cost of GreenNet Remote Support for non-GreenNet related issues